AElfProject/aelf-command/README.md

 - `endpoint`: The endpoint for the RPC service.
 - `account`: The account to be used to interact with the blockchain `endpoint`.
 - `password`: The password for unlocking the given `account`.
+- `csv>`: The location of the CSV file containing the parameters.

 You can specified options above in several ways, and the priority is in the order of low to high.